gkaissis/PriMIA/docs/collaboration.md

-In order for the final research product to include valuable benchmarks, we should use a shared common lib for tasks that are necessary for both PySyft & TFF/TFE stacks.
+In order for the final research product to include valuable benchmarks, we should use a shared common lib for tasks that are necessary for both PyTorch & TF stacks.

 #### What are good candidates for this common lib?
 - dataset processing/labeling code (e.g. numpy/pandas)